Toronto’s Breast Augmentation Clinic

 Transferring Fat For Breast Augmentation

-If patients prefer not to have an implant, a safe option would be to transfer fat from another part of the body into the breasts.
+If patients prefer not to have breast implants, a safe option would be to transfer fat from another part of the body into the breasts.
 This method serves to increase and alter breast size, as well as remove undesired fat from another area of the body.
 However, the results of breast augmentation through fat transfer will lead to a less dramatic result than an implant.
 The breast size is typically increased up to one cup size.
 Nevertheless, one’s own fat is softer and more natural looking than an implant.
 Before undergoing this type of surgery it is necessary for potential patients to be examined to see if fat transfer is appropriate.
 Removing fat from another area of the body may be harmful to some patients with less fat deposits.
 Doctors will advise patients on what the most appropriate technique of breast augmentation would be for their body type.